Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 ### Delete a Goal

 When you delete a goal,
-all associated analytics data is deleted and the Track Goal Node linked to the goal stops working.
+all associated analytics data is deleted and the Complete Task Node linked to the goal stops working.
 Before deleting the goal, either replace it with another goal in the Flow or remove the linked Node if it's no longer needed.

 To delete a goal, follow these steps: